robbyarif/qa-agent/README.md

 This project is a Command Line Interface (CLI) application that acts as a "Financial Assistant".
 It uses an LLM with Function Calling to answer user questions about mocked exchange rates and stock prices.

-This project fulfills the requirements for Assignment 1 (Building Your First Question Answering Agent) by utilizing the OpenAI Python SDK and pointing it toward Gemini's OpenAI-compatible API endpoint.
+This project act as the Assignment 1 (Building Your First Question Answering Agent), part of the **CE8014 Agentic AI: Foundations and Development** course (Spring 2026, Department of Computer Science and Information Engineering, National Central University).
+It utilizes the OpenAI Python SDK and points it toward Gemini's OpenAI-compatible API endpoint.

 ## Features Implemented
 - **Function Map**: Dynamic tool execution routing without `if-else` chains.